 For example: Allow - New Zealand TLDE Object Pool - All Users

 Force Block - Commonly Malicious Domains Object Pool - All Students

 - Enter the name of the Object Pool into the Search for Website/Category field and select it from the dropdown list.
 It will appear as a Custom List category.

-- Set the remaining fields as required and click Save
+- Set the remaining fields as required and select Save

-In this example, the policy ensures key internet infrastructure sites are always available sits above the new policy blocking commonly malicious domains.
+In this example, the policy ensures that key internet infrastructure sites are always available, which sits above the new policy blocking commonly malicious domains.
 This ensures that those infrastructure sites will be available even if they have a domain on the blocked list.

 You can update this policy with more entries by editing the entries in the Object Pool.
 Simply open the Object Pool and add/remove entries.

 Frequently Asked Questions